tardate/LittleCodingKata/README.md

-# 406 Little Coding Katas
+# 407 Little Coding Katas

-> Latest addition :sparkles: [Eloquent Ruby](./books/eloquent-ruby) - Book notes - Eloquent Ruby, by Russ Olsen.
-First published January 27, 2011.
-Second Edition currently in beta - due Q1 2026.
+> Latest addition :sparkles: [VSCode Extensions with Typescript](./tools/vscode/first-extension) - An initial exploration of writing vscode extensions with Typescript

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about